trangha2710/Capstone-Project---Cyclistic-bike-share/rmarkdown.md

 #### Introduction

 This is the Cyclistic bike-share analysis case study, a project capstone of Google Data Analytics brought by Coursera.
-It contains 3 of 6 steps of data analysis which are Prepare-Analyze-Share.
+It consists of 3 of 6 steps of data analysis process which are Prepare-Analyze-Share.

 (Note: The datasets have a different name because Cyclistic is a fictional company.
 For the purposes of this case study, the datasets are